Bylaws of the Faculty of the College of Science

 Section 4.
 Membership and Governance in Academic Departments

-The College comprises a number of academic units.
-Academic units (AU) consist of departments, schools and independent programs, each consisting of faculty having common areas of interests in education and research.
+The College of Science is composed of academic units.
+Academic units (AU) are departments, schools, or independent programs, each consisting of faculty having common areas of interests in education and research.
 Faculty may have an affiliation with more than one academic unit, but will normally have their primary affiliation in one academic unit.
 (Faculty whose position is split equally between two academic units will be asked to choose one as their primary affiliation.)
 Faculty who are affiliated with more than one academic unit will be evaluated by both academic units for purposes of salary adjustment and promotion and/or tenure.
 Faculty with joint affiliations will have voting rights in the academic unit of their primary affiliation; but they may also be extended voting rights in another academic unit on a courtesy basis at that academic unit’s discretion.
 Academic unit policies on voting rights within an academic unit are to be specified in the Academic unit Bylaws or its Standing Rules.
 The governance of the academic units must adhere to these Bylaws or Standing Rules.
 As noted in the University Faculty Handbook, voting rights, hiring practices, and membership within an academic unit are the decision of that unit.
 Academic units are expected to have representation on various committees of the College, as prescribed in Article IV.
 Academic units will conduct the first-level review of faculty within the Academic unit for promotion and/or tenure.

 Faculty will be expected to perform any number of the general duties listed in section 1 and 2 as specified by the nature of their title and appointment in the local academic units or in the college.